-(2) Students who have started the doctoral programme in applied medical science N 790 at the Medical University of Vienna prior to the entry into force of this curriculum shall be entitled to complete their studies still in accordance with the respective study regulations applicable to them until the end of the grace period of the fifth academic year after the entry into force of this curriculum, i.e. 30.11.
-2024, at the latest.
+(2) Students who have started the PhD study programme N 094 at the Medical University of Vienna prior to the entry into force of this curriculum shall be entitled to complete their studies still in accordance with the respective study regulations applicable to them until the end of the grace period of the fifth academic year after the entry into force of this curriculum, i.e. 30.
+11. 2024.
 Otherwise, students may voluntarily submit to the provisions of the present, new curriculum by means of a simple written declaration.
-The courses completed according to the previously applicable study regulations (preparatory course, basic course, journal clubs and dissertation seminars as well as practical seminars) are recognised for the doctoral study programme in applied medical science N 790 according to the present curriculum.
+The courses completed according to the previously applicable study regulations (preparatory course, basic course, journal clubs and dissertation seminars) are recognised for the PhD study programme according to the present curriculum.

-The Chairperson of the Senate Harald Sitte
+The Chairperson of the Senate

+Harald Sitte